-It is very usual that an employee in a company will use their personal vehicle to conduct business on behalf of their employer.
-All the distances covered for business purposes on the motor vehicle is calculated and it is called as the mileage calculation.
-There are a number of different ways an employee might conduct activity in this way, but the most important thing is to understand when mileage reimbursement is warranted and when it is not allowed.
+It’s very common for an employee to use their personal vehicle to conduct business on behalf of their employer.
+The distance covered for business purposes in their car is referred to as the mileage calculation.
+There are a number of ways an employee might conduct business-related activities in this way, but the most important thing is to understand when mileage reimbursements are warranted and when they are not allowed.

-Employees may have various questions if they qualify for any reimbursement from their employer or not?
-Some of the questions that it includes are listed below:
+Employees may have some questions as to whether they qualify for any reimbursements from their employer or not.

-If I drive a company car on behalf of the business, then if the mileage reimbursement will be provided or not?
+- If I drive a company car on behalf of my employer, will the mileage reimbursement be provided?

-If I make the use of my own vehicle for company business, should or will my employer provide me reimbursement?
+- If I use my own vehicle for business purposes, should my employer provide me with reimbursements?

-Should I do the mileage expenses reporting each year for tax purposes?
+- Should I do mileage expense reporting each year for tax purposes?

-For company-related mileage that is eligible for reimbursement, what qualifies?
+- For company-related mileage expenses that are eligible for reimbursements, what qualifies?

-If your employer is providing you the vehicle for various work-related purposes or activities, you are not eligible for tracking and reporting mileage expenses (outside of any tracking or reporting you or your employer might do strictly for internal purposes).
-You may be reimbursed for such expenses if you pay for gas, parking, tolls or any other related expenses.
+If your employer is providing you a vehicle for various work-related purposes or activities, you are not eligible for tracking or reporting mileage expenses (outside of any tracking or reporting you or your employer might do strictly for internal purposes).
+You may be reimbursed for such expenses if you pay for gas, parking, tolls, or any other related expenses.

-However, if an employer uses his own mileage rate then it is important for him/ her to keep in mind that it should not be higher than IRS mileage rates.
-Also, for recording each expense related to the travelling, employees must make the use of a proper mileage logbook.
+However, if an employer uses their own mileage rate, it is important for them to keep in mind that the rate should not be higher than official IRS mileage rates.
+Also, for recording each expense related to traveling, employees must make use of a proper mileage tracking logbook.

-There are two different ways by which your employer may easily handle reimbursement.
-The first one that you can use is to reimbursing you for expenses incurred while using your vehicle for business.
-The second, and generally more acceptable way, is to do the proper tracking and reporting mileage expenses.
-Mileage expense takes into account the overall costs associated with ownership of a vehicle.
+There are two different ways in which your employer can easily handle reimbursements.
+The first one that they can use is to reimburse you for expenses incurred while using your vehicle for business.
+The second, and generally more accepted method, is to properly track and report mileage expenses.
+Mileage expense trackers, such as TripLog, accurately take into account the overall costs associated with the ownership of a vehicle.

-If you make the use of a second method, mileage expense, the proper guidelines are provided by the IRS for mileage rate for business.
-It should be explained to you by your employer what the mileage rate to be used is.
+If you choose to use the second method, the proper guidelines are provided by the IRS for mileage rates for businesses.
+It should be explained to you by your employer what the correct mileage rate is.
 Anything at or below that IRS-recommended mileage rate can be reimbursed to the employee tax-free.
 Anything over the amount is considered income and subject to federal and state income tax.

 Different Ways to Reimburse Employees For Transportation Expenses

-As mentioned above, there are two options available for an employer, one is to choose to reimburse for general automobile expenses or second is to provide reimbursement based on mileage.
+As mentioned above, there are two options available for an employer.
+One is to choose to reimburse for general automobile expenses, and the second is to provide reimbursement based on mileage.
 There are other ways of ensuring employees are reimbursed for costs associated with using their vehicle for company-related activities.

-An employer and employee should always keep in mind that if the allowance total given to the employee is higher than what the IRS standard mileage rate would have been.
-After that the average must be reported as income rather than reimbursement.
+Don’t forget!
+An employer and employee should always keep in mind that, if the allowance total given to the employee is higher than what the IRS standard mileage rate is, the average must be reported as income rather than reimbursement.

-Mileage Reimbursement is fairly a straightforward process.
-Employers, and employees, must be aware of the various variations that are used to this method.
+Mileage reimbursement is fairly a straightforward process.
+Employers and employees must be aware of the variations of this method.
 The first one is the standard mileage rate.
-The second one is the FAVR that stands for Fixed and Variable Rate.
+The second one is the FAVR (fixed and variable rate).

 Standard Mileage Rate

 The standard mileage rate is one of the easiest and most straightforward ways of tracking and reimbursing employees for using their personal vehicles for activities that are related to your work.
-The IRS standard mileage rate is designed for making it a very easy and straightforward way for both the employer and employee.
+The IRS standard mileage rate is designed to make it very easy and straightforward for both the employer and employee.

-An employer should keep in mind that it is not required to use the IRS standard mileage rate and he/she may use their own rate.
+An employer should keep in mind that they are not required to use the IRS standard mileage rate and that they may use their own rate.
 If this is the case, any additional reimbursement made to the employee above the IRS rate is subject to income tax.
-Hence, it is said that it is important to keep the IRS rate in mind while fixing mileage reimbursement rate.
+Hence, it’s important to keep the IRS rate in mind while fixing your mileage reimbursement rate.

 Fixed and Variable Rate (FAVR)